istio/old_mixer_repo/doc/dev/adapters.md

 	// associated with the SupportedTemplates.
 	NewBuilder NewBuilderFn

-	// SupportedTemplates expresses all the templates the Adapter wants to serve.
+	// SupportedTemplates expresses all the templates the adapter wants to serve.
 	SupportedTemplates []string

 	// DefaultConfig is a default configuration struct for this